The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: Appendix

-The proof of the above claim directly gives a polynomial-time algorithm for construction a 2-interval representation satisfying all conditions in the claim for any graph $G$ with bounded degree-3.
+Finally, if $v$ is an isolated vertex in $G$, we simply create a trivial interval for $v$ aside the 2-interval representation of $G\setminus \{v\}$ satisfying all conditions in the claim.

+The above proof implies a polynomial-time algorithm for the construction of a 2-interval representation that satisfies all conditions stated in the claim of a graph $G$ of maximum degree 3 and a vertex $v$ of $G$.
+In general, the algorithm iteratively decomposes the graph $G$ based on the above cases on $v$.
+For subgraphs of constant sizes in the decompositions, we directly calculate the 2-interval representations satisfying all conditions in the claim in polynomial-time.
+Then, we iteratively combine the 2-interval representations using the constructions in the above cases to construct the desired 2-interval representation of $G$.

-Given the correctness of the above claim, it is easy to see that a 2-interval representation which satisfy all conditions of Lemma~\ref{lemma:ids} for graph $G$ with bounded degree-3 can be found in polynomial-time by adding some dummy intervals in $\mathcal{I}(G,v)$ for degree-($\leq 2$) vertices, where $\mathcal{I}(G,v)$ is the 2-interval representation constructed as in the proof of the claim. \end{proof} \end{appendix}
+Given a 2-interval representation $\mathcal{I}(G,v)$ as discussed above, a 2-interval representation of $G$ satisfying all conditions stated in Lemma~\ref{lemma:ids} can be computed in polynomial-time, by adding some dummy intervals for degree-($\leq 2$) vertices. \end{proof}